hellerve/ptolemy/README.md

 paper—requested, and so, over a quarter of a century later, he got what he asked for.

+* [FSA-based Packet Filters](http://staff.polito.it/riccardo.sisto/cisco/report.pdf) by **Pierluigi Rolando et al.** (?)

+Highly detailed paper on packet filtering that highlights a few of the more interesting optimizations that are possible in filters.
+I enjoyed the in-depth descriptions of the algorithms used to reduce memory and CPU usage.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)